markusvankempen/WOW-LAB-HOL1264/README.md

 # WOW-LAB-HOL1264 - mvk@ca.ibm.com
 This is the instruction and links to the repository for the World of Watson LAB-HOL1264
+user: WOWHOL1264txx@gmail.com - (xx is the team number 01-10)
+pass: @WOWHOL1264

 ### Step 1 - Deploy CarDashboard and Node-RED
 - [CarDashboard](https://github.com/markusvankempen/WowHol1264-CarDash)
 - [Node-RED](https://github.com/markusvankempen/WoWHoL1264-Node-RED)
+Make sure you can launch both applications from Dashboard
 ### Step 2 - Configure Watson Conversation
 #### Launch the Watson Conversation service and import
 - [json file](https://raw.githubusercontent.com/markusvankempen/WowHol1264-CarDash/master/training/airfreshener.json)
+- Test the conversation on the Dashboard
 ### Step 3 - Register devicestype and devices in the IoT Platform /Service
 #### Launch the iot service
 #### for cardashboard